HMO regulations and safety

 The main legislation covering licensing of HMOs is in Part 2 of the Housing Act 2004.

-In addition, there are a number of statutory laws which also contain details about HMO licensing and management:
+There are also statutory laws which contain details about HMO licensing and management: